MinnPost/minnpost-wordpress/wp-content/plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Changelog](https://www.redsandmarketing.com/plugins/wp-spamshield/changelog/).

 == Upgrade Notice ==
-= 1.9.18 =
+= 1.9.19 =

-* Made various code enhancements and improvements, and improved/updated the spam filters.
+* Added an enhancement to ensure functional integrity and prevent other plugins from accidentally disabling or modifying essential functionality.
 Please see Changelog for details.